ddnexus/pagy/docs/how-to.md

 ### Caching the collecion count

-Every pagination gem needs the collection count in order to calculate all the rest.
-If you use a storage system like any SQL DB, there is no way to paginate and provide a full nav system without knowing the count, so the gem has to execute an extra query to get it.
+Every pagination gem needs the collection count in order to calculate all the other variables involvd in the pagination.
+If you use a storage system like any SQL DB, there is no way to paginate and provide a full nav system without executing an extra query to get the collection count.
 That is usually not a problem if your DB is well organized and maintained, but that may not be always the case.

 Sometimes you may have to deal with some not very efficient legacy apps/DBs that you cannot totally control.
 In that case the extra count query may affect the performance of the app quite badly.